J. Peter Kincaid

 J. Peter Kincaid (born 1942) is a scientist and educator who is the founding director of the Modeling and Simulation Ph.D. program at the University of Central Florida.
 Trained as a human factors psychologist at the Ohio State University, Kincaid has split his career between higher education and working as a scientist for the U.S. military.
 He developed the Flesch-Kincaid Readability Test for the U.S. Navy.
+As of 2022, multiple United States' governmental departments utilize the Flesch-Kincaid Test within their standardized operating processes.

 Education

 He received degrees in psychology and human factors.